 - a.
 Site must be contained within land owned by the applicant's organization, or applicant must demonstrate a written contract of agreement with the landowner. - b.
 The proposed area for the project must be clearly defined and dedicated for the project.
 The site should have adequate protection from (or resilience to) potential damage (vandalism, deer browse, etc.). - c.
 Site is in a high use and/or visible area accessible by the public or community are preferred. - d.
 Locations without existing natural areas or habitat projects, or projects that are part of a larger vision or initial phased plan of conservation projects, are preferred. - 3.
 Project must have a long-term plan for support to maintain the site, including summer months. - a.
 Project must include a dedicated person to coordinate and ensure maintenance. - b.
 Project must include secondary contact to assist and assume coordination/contact if the primary person leaves. - 4.
 Demonstrate Benefits - a.
 Plan must demonstrate how the project will benefit the school or community. - i.
 This should include a community engagement plan which could include permanent educational signage, annual educational engagements in the space, etc. - b.
 Must demonstrate in detail how the plan will provide wildlife or natural system benefits. - Plants native to Michigan are preferred.
-See "What is considered Native?" and the WCCD distribution plant lists below. - ii.
+See "Applicant Resources" section of WCCD's website to learn more: https://washtenawcd.org/residents/schg/applicant-resources - ii.
 May also include other habitat structures (e.g. duck boxes, blue bird boxes, bat boxes, bee tubes) that the organization plans to install. - iii.
 May also include how restoration of an area will provide benefits (e.g. installing native plants will reduce erosion and stormwater runoff which will reduce sedimentation and pollutants entering waterways).